 Their weight at this age should be between 250-350 grams depending on the kitten and should continue to steadily gain weight each day.
 If you notice your kitten is not gaining weight for a few days, make sure you are feeding them enough, and speak to your vet about possible other reasons for delayed weight gain.

 For now, you need to get used to actually feeding the kittens.
-A two-week-old kitten needs to be fed at least 10-14 MLS of formula and water combination every 3-4 hours, even at night.
+A 2 week old kitten needs to be fed at least 10-14 MLS of formula and water combination every 3-4 hours, even at night.
 Yes, I know the idea of waking up every 3-4 hours to feed the kitten sounds exhausting but it is what they need in order to get the nutrients to grow.